-St. John's Wort is most commonly used to treat anxiety and mood-related disorders, but the claimed therapeutic effects range from alleviating aches and pains to treating asthma and sleep disorders.
-Active ingredient, hypericin, is found to inhibit monoamine oxidase in the in vitro setting,54 and may interact with selective serotonin reuptake inhibitors leading to serotonin syndrome.^{41,54} Recent randomized placebo-controlled clinical trial demonstrated that St. John's Wort may reduce postoperative pain in spinal surgery.55 Several studies have reported phototoxicity induced by St. John's Wort when exposed to UVA/B^{56,57} and laser treatment.58 In vitro studies of extracts, hypericin, pseudohypericin and hyperforin, demonstrated marked production of reactive oxygen species with sun exposure.^{56,57} In addition, St. John's Wort has been shown to induce cytochrome P450 pathway and affect drug metabolism.59
+St. John's wort is most commonly used to treat anxiety and mood-related disorders, but the claimed therapeutic effects range from alleviating aches and pains to treating asthma and sleep disorders.
+The active ingredient, hypericin, is found to inhibit monoamine oxidase in the in vitro setting,54 and may interact with selective serotonin reuptake inhibitors, leading to serotonin syndrome.^{41,54} A recent randomized, placebo-controlled, clinical trial demonstrated that St. John's wort may reduce postoperative pain in spinal surgery.55 Several studies have reported phototoxicity induced by St. John's wort when exposed to ultraviolet light type A/B^{56,57} and laser treatment.58 In vitro studies of the extracts hypericin, pseudohypericin, and hyperforin have demonstrated marked production of reactive oxygen species with sun exposure.^{56,57} In addition, St. John's wort has been shown to induce the cytochrome P450 pathway and affect drug metabolism.59

-St. John's Wort is taken by approximately 4.5% of surgical patients.35 Some associated side effects include dry mouth, constipation, gastrointestinal discomfort, and fatigue.
-In addition, because of its mood modulation effects, prolonged postoperative sedation, particularly when combined with narcotics is possible.
-Long-term use has been associated with cardiovascular insufficiency on anesthesia induction.60 As previously mentioned, St. John's Wort can induce photosensitivity and phototoxicity, and interact with other medications via induction of cytochrome P450 pathway.
+St. John's wort is taken by approximately 4.5 percent of surgical patients.35 Some associated side effects include dry mouth, constipation, gastrointestinal tract discomfort, and fatigue.
+In addition, because of its mood modulation effects, prolonged postoperative sedation, particularly when combined with narcotics, is possible.
+Long-term use has been associated with cardiovascular insufficiency on anesthesia induction.60 As mentioned previously, St. John's wort can induce photosensitivity and phototoxicity, and can interact with other medications by means of induction of the cytochrome P450 pathway.

-Special precautions should be utilized when managing patients taking St. John's wort.
+Special precautions should be used when managing patients taking St. John's wort.
 Because of induction of the cytochrome P450 pathway, metabolisms of common surgical drugs, such as midazolam and lidocaine, can be altered.
-In addition, in patients taking other photosensitizing medications, such as retinoids, usage of St John's Wort should be noted and carefully discussed given likely synergistic effects, which may lead to toxicity.
-It should be stopped 2 weeks prior to surgery.
+In addition, in patients taking other photosensitizing medications, such as retinoids, use of St. John's wort should be noted and carefully discussed given likely synergistic effects, which may lead to toxicity.
+It should be stopped 2 weeks before surgery.